elben/pencil/examples/Docs/site/guides/pages-and-structures.markdown

 - The outbound file path.
 - Settings on _how_ the page should be rendered.
 For example, `escapeXml :: Page -> Page`  is a function that will tell the page to escape XML/HTML tags when rendered.

 That seems easy enough.
 But if all we had was the `Page` type, Pencil wouldn’t be all that useful.
 It would be just a glorified Markdown renderer.
 To support page re-use, we need some way to *combine* or *stitch* different pages together.
-This is where the **Structure** type comes in.
+This is where the `Structure` type comes in.

+A **Structure** defines a nesting structure of `Page`s.
+Think of them like [Russian nesting dolls](https://en.wikipedia.org/wiki/Matryoshka_doll).

 Consider the canonical Pencil example: